michaeldzjap/laravel-two-factor-authentication/README.md

 2. You upgrade from _Laravel_ < 5.8 to 5.8 or later and have decided to make the switch to `bigIncrements` for the `id` column on the `users` table: You will have to make and run your own migration in order to update the `user_id` column on the `two_factor_auths` table appropriately.

 ### Optional correction
-Versions of this package prior to v2.3.0 incorrectly created the `user_id` column on the 'two_factor_auths' table using `increments` instead of `unsignedInteger`.
+Versions of this package prior to v2.3.0 incorrectly created the `user_id` column on the `two_factor_auths` table using `increments` instead of `unsignedInteger`.
 Practically speaking, this error is of no concern.
-Although there is no need to have a _primary_ key for the `user_id` column, it doesn't hurt either.
+Although there is no need to have a _primary_ key for the `user_id` column, it doesn't cause any problems either.
 However, if for some reason you don't like this idea, it is safe to remove the _primary_ key using a migration of the form

 ```php
 <?php